April 5, 12 pm-4 pm Keauhou Bay

 Kamehameha Schools Representatives, please forward this to the trustees so they are aware of all the opposition and can fully assess the scientific evidence that their bungalow resort development will harm the bay and the entire community that enjoys it.

-Subject Title: Please Conserve Keauhou Bay as a Historical Park, Endangered Species Habitat, and Community Cultural Practices Area
+Subject Title: Please Conserve Keauhou Bay as a Historical Land, Endangered Species Habitat, and Community Cultural Practices Area

-You are welcome to copy any of this page's information and add it to any letter you send, and share on Facebook https://bigislandsupport.com/kbayinfo/
+You are welcome to use any of this page's information and add it to any letter as well https://bigislandsupport.com/kbayinfo/ .

-#6 Help spread this information by writing letters to newspapers, posting to all your Facebook groups, getting this information into newspapers, and telling reporters about what is happening.
+8) Help spread this information by sharing this website, writing letters to newspapers, posting to all your Facebook groups, getting this information into newspapers, and telling reporters about what is happening.

 Thank you for your time and efforts!